uspki/policies/certificate-policy.md

 - All unused network ports and services shall be turned off.
 - Any network software present shall be necessary to the functioning of the equipment.
 - Any boundary control devices used to protect the network on which equipment is hosted shall deny all but the necessary services to the equipment.
-- Repositories, certificate status services, and remote workstations used to administer the CAs shall employ appropriate network security controls.
+- Repositories, and certificate status services shall employ appropriate network security controls.

-The CA shall establish connection with a remote workstation used to administer the CA only after successful authentication of the remote workstation at a level of assurance commensurate with that of the CA. Remote connections shall be restricted, except when:
-- The remote connection originates from a device owned by the CA and from a pre-approved IP address.
-- The connection is through a temporary, non-persistent and encrypted channel that is supported by multi-factor authentication.
+The CA shall not be remotely administered.

 ### 6.8 Time-stamping